 Housing Accommodation Process

 Living within a community of shared spaces can be challenging.
 However, requests for specific housing based on preferences rather than documented medical conditions will not be approved.
-Please be aware that residence halls are not designed to be quiet and distraction free environments and there are not substantial differences between single and standard double rooms.
+Please be aware that residence halls are not designed to be quiet and distraction-free environments and there are no substantial differences between single and standard double rooms.
 The Institute provides access to alternative spaces outside of the residence hall rooms to be used for studying.

 Students in good financial and disciplinary standing with the Institute who have paid the housing deposit and report medical needs that may necessitate a reasonable housing accommodation must complete the following two steps in order to request housing accommodations: